Urgent Care EMR Software

 Referral Tracking – Most urgent care cases are referred to specialists after initial emergency care has been given.
 An urgent care Electronic Medical Records software would have the capability to track referrals as well as provide secure messaging for discreet patient medical file sharing.

 Real-Time Dashboard – The Top Urgent Care EHR software must feature a real-time dashboard that will help physicians view patient charts, profiles, billing processes, scheduling, etc. all in one place.
-The dashboard also saves the time that is taken in opening multiple tabs improving productivity levels.
+The dashboard also saves the time that is taken to open multiple tabs improving productivity levels.
 These dashboards also display KPIs.

 An Urgent Care Electronic Medical Records Software system should also offer patient engagement solutions to enhance the patient experience and boost patient satisfaction scores.